vnetman/vnetman.github.io/_posts/2019-10-11-network-automation-a-1000ft-view.md

 ![Infrastructure for Network Automation - Puppet](/assets/network-automation-setup-puppet.png)

 Managed nodes in a Puppet deployment run software called _Puppet Agent_.
 For this reason, in general only nodes that can explicitly support the Puppet Agent in their environment can be included into a Puppet deployment.
-(Having said that, Puppet has announced "agent-less" support for some Cisco devices - see here: https://puppet.com/blog/introducing-new-cisco-ios-module-agentless-device-management, but still that is a special case.)
+(Having said that, Puppet has announced "agent-less" support for some Cisco devices - [see here](https://puppet.com/blog/introducing-new-cisco-ios-module-agentless-device-management), but still that is a special case.)

 Puppet nodes connect to the _Puppet Master_ (using a proprietary protocol) and ask for ("pull") their desired states (i.e. configuration).
 Upon receipt, the desired state is compared against the actual state of the node, and any changes are applied.